Web3-Club/PoS-Planet/README.md

 </h2>

 <h1 align="center">
-  🪐 Just PoS the new planet in year of 3023.
+  🪐 Just ALL PoS the new planet in year of 3023.
 </h1>